-Last updated in March 2014
+Last updated in October 2016

 As a member of the Organization for Security and Co-operation in Europe’s (OSCE) Minsk Group, Germany supports the Minsk Group Co-Chairs’ efforts to negotiate in the Nagorno-Karabach conflict between Armenia and Azerbaijan, calling for de-escalation and urging both sides to show greater willingness to compromise.
 Germany is encouraging Armenia and Turkey to continue the process of rapprochement, which began in 2009 but is now faltering.
 Germany supports this process at civil-society level by funding cross-border reconciliation projects.

-Germany’s principal exports to Armenia were motor vehicles, machinery, chemicals and electrical goods.
-Its main imports from Armenia were iron, steel, copper, molybdenum and other metals as well as textiles.
+Germany’s principal exports to Armenia are motor vehicles, machinery, chemicals products and electrical goods.
+Its main imports from Armenia are iron, steel, copper, molybdenum and other metals as well as textiles.

-Since 2010, official German development cooperation with the Southern Caucasus region (Armenia, Azerbaijan and Georgia) has been conducted purely through regional programmes under the Federal Government’s Caucasus Initiative.
+Since 2010, official German development cooperation with the South Caucasus region (Armenia, Azerbaijan and Georgia) has been conducted exclusively through regional programmes under the Federal Government’s Caucasus Initiative.
 Priority areas of the Caucasus Initiative are sustainable economic development, energy, the environment, developing democracy and the rule of law and strengthening local administration.

-Ongoing German development cooperation projects with Armenia therefore focus on promoting small and medium-sized companies, developing and reforming Armenia’s financial sector, improving energy efficiency, promoting renewable energy and regional power exchange, sustainable management of natural resources and the establishment of nature conservation areas.
+Ongoing German development cooperation projects with Armenia therefore focus on promoting small and medium-sized companies, developing and reforming Armenia’s financial sector, improving energy efficiency, promoting renewable energy and regional power exchange, the sustainable management of natural resources and the establishment of nature conservation areas.
 Efforts to promote democracy and the rule of law focus on creating a functioning independent judiciary by providing expert advice on legislation, jurisprudence and application of the law.
 Other goals are developing democracy at local level and administrative decentralisation, more efficient public finance management and promoting civil-society participation in political decision-making processes.
 In addition, there are projects aimed at modernising water, sanitation and waste-management infrastructure.

 Armenians mainly derive their sense of identity from their ancient and history-steeped culture.
 Culture is therefore an important factor in bilateral relations.
-The main goal of Germany’s cultural and education policy in Armenia is to promote German as a foreign language at both school and university level.
+The main goal of Germany’s cultural and education policy in Armenia is to promote German as a foreign language at both school and university Level.

 The German Academic Exchange Service (DAAD) and the Central Agency for Schools Abroad (ZfA) have their own German staff working in Armenia.
 The language learning centre in Yerevan, which commenced operation in early 2012, also includes a German Reading Room and the office of a Goethe Institute Expert Consultant for Teaching German.
 Literary, musical and other events, which are organised in cooperation with the Tbilisi/Georgia-based Goethe Institute that serves Armenia and the German Embassy in Yerevan, are designed to convey a modern and realistic picture of Germany and intensify contacts between those active in the cultural sector on both sides.

-There are 25 partnerships between German and Armenian higher education institutions, in particular long-standing ties with the Martin Luther University Halle-Wittenberg, where the MESROP Centre for Armenian Studies was established in 1998.
+There are 26 partnerships between German and Armenian higher education institutions, in particular long-standing ties with the Martin Luther University Halle-Wittenberg, where the MESROP Centre for Armenian Studies was established in 1998.